MTV (Turkey)

-MTV Türkiye was a Turkish pay-television channel owned by Viacom.
-It launched on October 23, 2006.
+MTV Türkiye was a Turkish pay-television channel owned by Paramount.
+It launched on 23 October 2006.

 History

 Launch

 MTV Türkiye's opening party was held on 17 November 2006 in Istanbul, with a Pussycat Dolls performance.
-It was officially launched on October 23, 2006.
+It was officially launched on 23 October 2006.
 The first broadcast of the channel was Nil Karaibrahimgil's music video Peri.

 Digiturk and MTVNI

-MTV Turkey was removed from Digiturk on May 22 to 23, 2010 with no reason given to the customers, which caused a small controversy amongst customers.
-On June 20, 2010, it was reported that MTV Networks International cancelled Multichannel Developers's (the company that operated MTV Turkiye) licence a month ago.
+MTV Turkey was removed from Digiturk on 22 to 23 May 2010 with no reason given to the customers, which caused a small controversy amongst customers.
+On 20 June 2010, it was reported that MTV Networks International cancelled Multichannel Developers's (the company that operated MTV Turkiye) licence a month ago.
 On the same day, MTV Turkiye's website closed with a text saying that their new site will be available as soon as possible.
 As of October 2010, the channel operates on cable TV (e.g. on D-Smart Ch.
 63, see Digital television in Turkey) and free-to-air satellite.

-The channel ceased broadcasting on August 31, 2011.
+The channel ceased broadcasting on 31 August 2011.

-MTV Europe was aired instead of MTV Türkiye, on March 1, 2012 on channel 107 of the Digiturk platform.
+MTV Europe was aired instead of MTV Türkiye, on 1 March 2012 on channel 107 of the Digiturk platform.